BassMastaCod/DAOModel/docs/usage/dao.md

 try:
     dao.get(100)  # This will raise NotFound
 except NotFound:
-    print("Customer was not created due to rollback")
+    print('Customer was not created due to rollback')
 ```

 ## Query